 Off-roading is all about doing something new off the grid and if your lucky somewhere most people do not go.
 The Alcan 5000 pushes the limits of both man and machine in an 11 day journey.

-The Alcan 5000 rally is a winter rally that starts in Seattle, Washington and ends in Anchorage, Alaska while hitting areas such as Grimshaw, Yellowknife, Whitehorse, and Fairbanks.
+The Alcan 5000 rally is a winter rally that happens once every four years and starts in Seattle, Washington and ends in Anchorage, Alaska while hitting areas such as Grimshaw, Yellowknife, Whitehorse, and Fairbanks.
 This is no ordinary race that happens every couple years, and are on roads that are only there during the winter.

 This year one team has come together to see what man, machine, and tire can do.
 The team is made up of X Games and rally car driver Andrew Comrie-Picard, 2016 Smittybuilt Everyman Challenge winner Brad Lovell, and one of the worlds top race mechanics Chris Komar.

 We had the chance to speak with Andrew as they came near the end of their journey.
 “We are about to get past the arctic circle today near Coldfoot, Alaska.
 This is a two part journey with the first part being the Alcan 5000 rally.
 We are doing pretty well competitively overall we are 10th and third in our class. ”

 “The second part of our journey starts Saturday as we head back to Whitehorse, Canada and go straight North to Inuvik, Canada and then to Tuktoyaktuk, Canada.
 It is about 120 miles from Inuvik on the roads that the show Ice Road Truckers made famous.
 We will even go a little further than that onto the sea ice,” Andrew continued.